ngamiga@gmail.com

 Software

-But again its odd that support for HDF & ADF couldn’t have been made too.
-(ADF support is being added in update) I do kind of get it.
+But again its odd that the system doesn’t support HDF.
+I do kind of get it.
 WHDload is a simple setup and likely is the simplest solution for the main target audience of users who just want the games to run and not worry about having to setup HDF settings or change ADF files mid gameplay.
 However maybe they could of had a toggle for advanced users to access features like this.

 This leads me to the biggest issue I have with the machine.
-Thanks to hacks or other means, a full Amiga desktop system will run on this system, and maybe even more, but I cant help but feel this should have had this feature and should of been there from the start to do this.
+Thanks to hacks or other means, a full Amiga desktop system will run on this system, and maybe even more, but I cant help but feel this should had been a feature and should have been there from the start.

 PPaint could of shown this was more than a Gaming System!

-A art package would of been another good old throwback to how art / painting programs where like in the 80s/90s, its something I would guess most Amiga fans remember as a art package was included in most Amiga packages, parents might of shown this to their kids of what they played around with as kids, they might of enjoyed the simplicity of this kind of paint package and produce some cool art work on it.
+A art package would have been another good old throwback to how art / painting programs were in the 80s/90s.
+Plus its something I would guess most Amiga fans remember as a art package was included in most Amiga packages, parents might of shown this to their kids of what they played around with as kids, they might of enjoyed the simplicity of this kind of paint package and produce some cool art work on it.

 It would have also been another talking point for all the A500 mini reviews and Amiga exposure where getting at the moment, to remember the Amiga was more than just a gaming machine, instead it’s largely just about the Amiga games.
 Again I do appreciate that maybe this wasn’t the goal of the project but I still think it’s a missed opportunity that’s all.